-Net technical provisions have decreased by €1,862m from €9,288m in 2017 to €7,426m in 2018.
-This is mainly due to organic changes in relation to new business, actual experience and market movements (e.g. interest rates, foreign exchange), and roll-forward of the technical provisions on the in-force business (release of cash flows and risk margin, unwind of discount rate) (-€1,270m).
-The balance of the decrease (-€592m) is due to management actions, modelling, methodology and assumption updates.
+Net technical provisions have increased by €201m from €7,426m in 2018 to €7,627m in 2019.
+This is mainly due to organic changes in relation to new business, actual experience and market movements, and roll-forward of the technical provisions on the in-force business €214m.
+This is partially offset by the impact of assumption changes during the year €13m.